Code of Conduct for Conference and Event Participants

 Policy on recording and photography

 CMAA invites participants in its events to photograph and record (audio and/or video) the included lectures, workshops, and church services freely and unobtrusively, and to share those photographs and recordings with CMAA for its use, including public distribution.
+Any exceptions to this policy will be announced by the presenter or by event staff at the start of the session.
 By registering for an event, participants give their consent to appearing in such photos or recordings.
 On the other hand, using photography or recording in a way that violates normal expectations of privacy is not permitted.
 Also, rehearsals may not be recorded without prior permission of the instructor.

 Unacceptable behavior from any community member will not be tolerated.
 Unacceptable behavior includes, but is not limited to: